 Mucous membranes should be carefully evaluated for signs of icterus, injection (including large vessel injection where individual vessels are easily identifiable and small vessel injection caused by generalized capillary filling), petechia (oral, aural, scleral), erythema (lingual, periocular, nasal, nasal septum, aural, segmental oral) and coronitis.
 The presence of icterus suggests sepsis/SIRS, retained meconium, hemolytic disease (isoerythrolysis) or hemorrhage (internal umbilical remnant, fractured ribs, thrombocytopathies, intestinal bleeding associated with NEC, etc.).
 Large vessel injection is associated with excitement, hypoxic ischemic disease, local irritation, drying injury and occasionally sepsis/SIRS.
 Small vessel injection is associated primarily with sepsis/SIRS but also equally with hypoxic ischemic disease with loss of vascular control.
-Oral, aural and scleral petechia may all be induced by birth trauma but are more commonly associated with sepsis/SIRS.
+Oral, aural and scleral petechia may all be induced by birth trauma but are more commonly associated with a local coagulopathy secondary to sepsis/SIRS.
 When examining the foal for petechia, care must be taken not to mistake the end-on vessels in the oral mucous membranes for petechia.
 These vessels, when engorged, resemble petechia (I refer to them as "pseudopetechia"), but can easily be differentiated since they blanch when pressure is applied.
 Also, although Culicoides may occasionally cause bleeding aural petechia, similar bleeding petechia can be caused by sepsis/SIRS.
-Palpable petechia are not common and when identified should direct attention towards coagulopathies.
+Palpable petechia are not common and when identified should direct attention towards unusual coagulopathies.
 Erythema is most often identified around the head affecting the lingual, aural, periocular, nasal skin, nasal septum and oral membranes.
-Lingual erythema is most commonly associative with hypoxic ischemic syndrome but occasionally is striking even in normal foals when they initially begin to suckle.
+Lingual erythema is most commonly associative with neonatal encephalopathy but occasionally is striking even in normal foals when they initially begin to suckle.
 Aural, periocular and nasal skin erythema are primarily associated with uncontrolled SIRS.
 Nasal septum erythema may be associated with sepsis/SIRS or with hypoxic ischemic syndrome.
 Regional erythema of the oral membranes may be striking because of the sudden transition from normal to erythematous membranes.
-Although on casual inspection, these areas may look like submucosal hemorrhage, the fact that they will disappear within hours rules out this possibility.
-It is more likely the result of regional loss of vascular control associated with hypoxic ischemic syndrome.
+Although on casual inspection, these areas may look like submucosal hemorrhage, the fact that they can disappear within hours rules out this possibility.
+It is more likely the result of regional loss of vascular control associated with neonatal encephalopathy.
 Finally, coronitis is also a sign associated with sepsis/SIRS and occasionally severe hypoxic ischemic syndrome.
 Initially, coronitis is more noticeable on non-pigmented hooves, especially beginning at the heels.
 The hemorrhagic line will become more noticeable as the foal's disease progresses and over and several days it makes a transition to a purple, bruised appearance.
+Care must be taken not to over interpret the normal red line caused by normal blood flow seen in nonpigmented hooves.